Updated April 2021

 This policy is to be used in conjunction with the visiting and visitor’s policy and the COVID 19 Testing policy.

-This policy is intended to assist decision making during the COVID-19 outbreak, which is anticipated to last for a sustained period, compared to the usual period for other infectious outbreaks.
-As we see other parts of our community experiencing a small degree of easement of the lockdown rules in England, it is important to recognise that for those in our care settings, there is a need to balance the continued management of COVID-19 risk, with a cautious approach to enabling the opportunity to receive visitors, the prevalence of this is highlighted again with the new strain of the Covid-19 virus and the known enhanced spread of the virus.
+This policy is also intended to assist decision making during a COVID-19 outbreak, which is anticipated to last for a sustained period, compared to the usual period for other infectious outbreaks.
+As the lockdown rules in England have been removed, it is important to recognise that for those in our care settings, there is still the need to balance the continued management of COVID-19 risk, with a cautious approach to enabling the opportunity to receive visitors.

 Closure of the home to visitors